Shared interests and values

 - The FTA will also open up valuable additional quota access for key products of export interest to New Zealand, including for beef and dairy.

 The FTA also contains high standards, rules and commitments to support the growth and development of trade in services between New Zealand and the EU.
 Prior to the pandemic the EU was New Zealand’s 4th biggest market for services exports, with exports worth $1.87 billion in the year to March 2020.
-The Agreement includes improved commitments to help facilitate and provide certainty for services exporters.
+Covid-19 did see a substantial dip in the value of services exports to the EU to $760 million.
+The Agreement includes improved commitments to help facilitate and provide certainty for services exporters, and ensure that services trade bounces back quickly.

 Services market access commitments contained in the agreement build significantly on commitments made in the WTO General Agreement on Trade in Services and follow the ‘negative listing’ approach, which provides for greater clarity and transparency of commitments.